 Named as one of Marie Claire Magazine’s “5 Women to Learn From,” Adiele has been featured on Morning Edition (NPR) with Lynn Neary; in the Huffington Post’s Black History Month celebration; in a television pilot for a reality program and an ad for a national insurance company; on The Tavis Smiley Show; and in a 2-page center spread in Pink Magazine called “A Day in the Life of Faith Adiele”.

 Before coming to CCA, Adiele served as the Distinguished Visiting Writer at Mills College in Oakland, California.
-She is currently finishing Twins: Growing Up Nigerian / Nordic / American, an “epic memoir” that will complete the story begun in the PBS documentary.
+She is currently finishing Twins: An Afro-Viking Epic, an “epic memoir” that will complete the story begun in the PBS documentary.

-Her specialty courses include documentary narrative; socially-engaged memoir; women's travel writing; hybrid and multimedia creative nonfiction; and multicultural and international Young Adult literature.
+Her specialty courses include documentary narrative; hybrid and multimedia creative nonfiction; socially-engaged memoir; women's travel writing; African literature; and multicultural and international Young Adult literature.